MinterTeam/minter-network-web/content/docs/index.md

 Type: **0x14**

 Transaction to change candaite public key.
 To improve validator security, it is proposed to add the public key change feature.
+The transaction must be sent from the validator (OwnerAddress).
+Once changed, the old public key is blacklisted and cannot be declared again.

 *Data field contents:*